roidelapluie/roidelapluie.be/content/blog/haproxy.md

 I was positively surprised to see that most of the metrics were still there, and that we have access to a lot of new metrics!
 This is really a big step for HAProxy monitoring.

+Goodbye haproxy_exporter and thanks for all the fish!